Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: angle tool now has an option to show the full circle.
     Improved - Annotations: support custom font size in drawings with mini labels (arrow variants, circle, marker, line variants, time segment).
     Improved - Annotations: better track style options.
-    Improved - Annotations: label tool can now show a circle instead of an arrow.
+    Improved - Annotations: label tool can now show a circle at the end.
     Improved - Annotations: label tool supports changing the line size independently of the font size.
     Improved - Annotations: default KVA paths can use custom variables.
     Improved - Tracking: object tracking in now performed in parallel.
     Improved - Tracking: kinematics calculations are now done in parallel.
-    Improved - Tracking: use of parabolic fit for refinement in template matching algorithm.
+    Improved - Tracking: use of parabolic fit for position refinement in template matching algorithm.
-    Improved - Tracking: tracking drawings overhaul, now uses tracks to implement tracking.
+    Improved - Tracking: trackable drawings overhaul, now uses tracks to implement tracking.
-    Improved - Tracking: improved performance of tracks when using camera tracking.
+    Improved - Tracking: improved performance of tracks rendering when using camera tracking.
     Improved - Tracking: new command to start all trackers at once.
     Improved - Tracking: in camera motion estimation mode automatically create masks from rectangle objects.
     Improved - Export: restored the export of trajectories to text in GnuPlot format.